The prime spectrum of an $L$-algebra: Acknowledgments

 \section{Acknowledgments}

 Leandro Vendramin was supported in part by OZR3762 of Vrije Universiteit Brussel and FWO Senior Research Project G004124N.
-We express our gratitude to the referee for their thorough reading and valuable suggestions.
+We express our gratitude to Carsten Dietzel, Silvia Properzi and Yufei Qin for comments and corrections, and to the referee for their thorough reading and valuable suggestions.